 Working with a graphic design company takes away quite a lot of the hurdles that you’d otherwise have to deal with on your own.
 Figuring out how to best make use of typography in your web design is one of those hurdles.
 Typography design is particularly important as it’s one of the bridges connecting you and your users.
 Hence, it’s your form of communication.
 And just as if you are using spoken words, your website’s wording needs to convey the message as effectively.

 Typography has also managed to establish itself as one of the hot trends in UI design to stick to in 2019.
 With this said, below are 7 typography tips that can improve your website’s UI and UX.

 When it comes to typography design, you’re better off sticking to one golden rule – never use more than two types of fonts.
-Clutter is something that you have to avoid at all cost when you’re designing your website.
+Clutter is something that you have to avoid at all costs when you’re designing your website.
 Hence, typography fonts need to be properly picked up so that they can match the overall theme of your website.

 They shouldn’t be more than two.
 Ideally, if you find one that best matches everything on your platform – stick to it.